 It is also planned to project this layout forward to 1963 but assuming that grouping and nationalization did not take place.
 I can then run a modern image Caley scene.
 The new rolling stock is a work in progress at the moment.

 Rockvilla is located north of the Forth & Clyde canal, west of Possil Road.
 The track work in the area includes a sidings for the good shed, timber yard, factory workers platform and a rolling stock paint shop.
 All of these are tied together with a run-round loop.
 A sector-plate handles the off-stage movements.

 Baseboards, Trackwork & Electrics

-The 2 baseboards, each are 4' 6" by 24" in size, framed by the traditional 2” by 1” timber, open framed with a 6mm plywood trackbed to allow differing heights of track level.
+The 2 baseboards, each are 4' 6" by 24" in size, of open frame construction from 9mm plywood sandwiching blocks of softwood, allowing the trackbed to be set at differing levels.
 The baseboards are located by dowels and held together using coach bolts and nuts.

-All trackwork will SMP Code 75 with handbuilt points, operated by Megapoints controlled sesrvos, with uncoupling taken care of Kadee under-track electromagnets.
+All trackwork is SMP Code 75 with handbuilt points, operated by Megapoints controlled servos, with uncoupling taken care of Kadee under-track electromagnets.